 Rock and roll take its name from rhythm & blues (R&B).
 This style emerged in African American communities in 1948 with elements taken from boogie-woogie music characterized by frequent improvisation or “swinging”, energetic vocals and a focus on instrumental soloing.

-Artists developed the genre like Louis Jordan, who combined blues influences with gospel choir elements such as handclapping rhythms to produce his unique sound for mainstream audiences.
+Artists developed the genre, like Louis Jordan, who combined blues influences with gospel choir elements such as handclapping rhythms to produce his unique sound for mainstream audiences.

 The music genre BeBop is a type of jazz music popular in the 1940s and 1950s.
-BeBop was developed by Charlie Parker, Dizzy Gillespie, Thelonious Monk and other musicians.
+BeBop was developed by Charlie Parker, Dizzy Gillespie, Thelonious Monk, and other musicians.

 In addition to its influence on jazz, BeBop also influenced other genres such as rock ‘n’ roll and rhythm & blues.

-Gospel is a Christian music genre in which the lyrics focus on the life of Jesus Christ, emphasising his suffering, death, and resurrection.
+Gospel is a Christian music genre in which the lyrics focus on the life of Jesus Christ, emphasizing his suffering, death, and resurrection.
 It developed as a hybrid of gospel and blues music, and Thomas A. Dorsey made the first recording in 1932.
 It was also known as “Negro church music” or just “gospel” and has been sung ever since.